sandeep-iitr/Learnings-Big-Data-Machine-Learning/Artificial-Intelligenc/README.md

 - global constraint: Alldiff
 These constraints can be represented in a constraint hypergraph, such as the one shown in Figure 6.2(b).
 A hypergraph consists of ordinary nodes (the circles in the figure) and hypernodes (the squares), which represent n-ary constraints.

+### BackTracking Search
+The term backtracking search  is used for a depth-first search that chooses values for one variable at a time and backtracks when a variable has no legal values left to assign.
+- Algorithm in figure 6.5
+  - Select a variable ordering (**minimum remaining-values (MRV) heuristic**)
+    - For each variable now: select a value ordering(**least-constraining-value**)
+      - If value is consistent with assignment. (binary constraint)
+      - Do the inference (arc, path or k consistency).
+      - If inference is not failure, add them to the assignment.
+- BACKTRACKING-SEARCH keeps only a single representation of a state and alters that representation rather than creating new ones

+### Constraint propagation:
+In CSPs there is a choice: an algorithm can search (choose a new variable assignment from several possibilities) or do a specific type of inference INFERENCE called constraint propagation: using the constraints to reduce the number of legal values for a variable, which in turn can reduce the legal values for another variable, and so on.
+Constraint propagation may be intertwined with search, or it may be done as a preprocessing step, before search starts.
+Sometimes this preprocessing can solve the whole problem, so no search is required at all.

 ### 6.2.1 Node consistency
 A single variable is node-consistent if all the values in the variable’s domain satisfy the variable’s unary constraints.